lucamartucci/lucamartucci.github.io/_posts/2019-8-15-LearnBlockchain01.md

 title: Hash Function for Cryptocurrency
 tags: Cryptography
 ---
 Cryptocurrency relies on special cryptographic hash functions with nice properties.
 Today I'd like to explain these properties and discuss their applications.
-This notes refered to < Bitcoin And Cryptocurrency Technologies A Comprehensive Introduction > by Bonneau et al.
+This notes refered to chapter 1 of < Bitcoin And Cryptocurrency Technologies A Comprehensive Introduction > by Bonneau et al.

 A *hash function* is an efficiently computable function $$H: \{0,1\}^*\rightarrow \{0,1\}^k$$ where $k$ is a fixed parameter.
 That is
 1. Its input can be of string of any size.